 These are called both Drum Amplifiers and Electronic Drum Amplifiers.
 They have two main uses; amplifying electronic drums and being used as powered stage monitors by drummers.
 They are similar to Keyboard Amps in that they can faithfully reproduce a wide frequency spectrum with the added benefit of being able to handle low frequency transients much better - EG kick drums.
 Some also come with other drummer friendly features such as using a wedge shaped form factor or having control knobs which can be adjusted using drum sticks.

-Multi-purpose amplifiers are mostly like keyboard amps, providing straightforward transparent amplification for any type of instrument.
+Multi-purpose amplifiers are mostly like keyboard amps, providing straightforward transparent amplification for any type of instrument - including Saxophones, flutes, ukuleles and more.
 These are ideal for multi-instrumentalists and venues that host events that feature various instruments.
 Modern powered speakers with their dedicated preamp and controls, fall under this category.
 And in today's digital modeling driven world, many guitarists and other musicians have been opting for these types of amps, while getting their tone coloration from amp modeling units like the Kemper Profiler and Axe FX.